LostHopes/genutils/README.md

 # What is genutils?

 Genutils is the attempt to rewrite some of the main GNU core utils.
-It's created for educational purposes and LICENSED under MIT.
-(See LICENSE file) Commands ends with prefix with "g" to indicate genutils and don't conflict with other commands.
+Commands ends with prefix with "g" to indicate genutils and don't conflict with other commands.

 # The goals of genutils